reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - Use Audio Compatibility Patch if you encounter processing problem

 ## Warning!
-- It doesn't support ACDB because using effect proxy
 - Reporting without proper logcats and magisk install logs is ignored!